QuantEcon/lecture-source-jl/rst_files/lake_model.rst

 Exercise 1
 ----------

-We begin by constructing the type containing the default parameters and assigning the steady state values to `x0`
+We begin by constructing an object containing the default parameters and assigning the steady state values to `x0`

 .. code-block:: julia